by Freddy J. Nager, Founder of Atomic Tango LLC + Guy Who Likes to Answer Questions and Question Answers

 You remember the commercials that used eggs to symbolize a brain on drugs?
 Well, terminology fabrication is like that, but think of some mighty big brains and a drug called “fame.”

 The perps include ad agencies, consulting firms, marketing writers (Seth Godin coins a term every 5 minutes or so), self-proclaimed social media gurus, research agencies, and professors trying to get published in the Harvard Business Review.
 For these guys, coining a term that gets adopted by society is like recording a #1 pop song or concocting a hit cocktail recipe.
 Since the theory-class doesn’t actually create anything that everyday people need or use, new terminology serves as their ticket to fame and immortality,

-It’s a strategy that we didn’t study in business school (self-promo for wonks), but it’s a contagion that’s spreading.
+We didn’t study Self-Promotion For Wonks in business school, but it’s a contagion that’s spreading.
 At least, according to us X-fluent wannabes (XFW’s).